-After logging in, the user is directed to the dashboard page seen in Figure 7.
+After logging in, the user is taken to the dashboard page seen in Figure 12.
 The dashboard includes important documents and resources including upcoming due dates, user guides, and training manuals.
-Any additional helpful resources, guides, manuals, or state plans, could be added upon request.
-These documents are updated regularly to provide the LEAs with the most current information.
+Any additional helpful resources, guides, manuals, or state plans can be added upon request.
+These documents are updated regularly to provide the school districts with the most current information.
 LEAs in West Virginia have found these documents helpful.